 There is no dress code at Cairn Christian Church.
 We are an informal congregation and we invite you to be yourself.

 When you arrive on Sunday morning there are two entrances.
-To the left is the entrance directly into the back of the sanctuary.
+To the left is the entrance directly into the back of the sanctuary, which is under construction.
 To the right is the main entrance that takes you into our reception area.
 Here, you will be greeted at the door.
-To your right are the restrooms, the Community Hall and the classrooms.
+To your right are the restrooms, the Community Hall, where we are worshiping during the sanctuary remodel.
 To your left is the entrance into the sanctuary.
 Our Order of Worship is printed in a bulletin with instructions about the various aspects of worship and information about our congregation.
 The greeters will be glad to answer any questions you may have.

 We welcome children into our worship.
 There is a children’s moment, early in the service.
-Following this time the children are invited to return to you or to attend our Children’s Worship downstairs (for ages 5-9).
+Following this time the children are invited to return to you or to attend our Children’s Worship downstairs (for ages 4-9).
 (All staff at Cairn have had background checks.)
-Younger children (4 and under) may go downstairs to our nursery if you so choose.
-The children return to the sanctuary in time to participate with their parents in communion.
-As our sanctuary is currently under construction, we do not have a Cry Room in our current worship space.
+Younger children (3 and under) may go downstairs to our nursery if you so choose.
+The children return to the Community Hall in time to participate with their parents in communion.
+We do not have a Cry Room in our current worship space.
 Please know that the noises of our children are part of worship, not a distraction from it, and you and your child are welcome to remain in worship together.

 An important part of worship in the Christian Church (Disciples of Christ) is our practice of weekly communion.
 Each week we reenact the meal Jesus shared with his disciples and remember all the meals that Jesus ate as a sign of hospitality and openness.
 For us, this meal is a place of grace, community, unity, justice and hope.
 All people are invited to participate in this meal regardless of age, baptism or membership.